learn-co-curriculum/rails-js-project-setup/README.md

   * In your terminal enter the following command:

-  * `rails new notes-rails-api --database=postgresql --api`
+  * `rails new notes-rails-api --api`

-  * This will generate a new rails project using postgres as the database.
+  * This will generate a new rails project.

+- We specify the `--api` flag so rails knows to set this up as an API.
+If you plan to deploy to heroku then add the `--database=postgresql` flag...this will ensure that your app uses postgres for the database instead of the default sqlite3.

   **Make sure you are running postgres on your computer**.
 Look for the elephant icon at the top of your screen.

-  * We specify the `--api` flag so rails knows to set this up as an API.

-  * `cd` into the new project folder you just created
+- `cd` into the new project folder you just created

-* Navigate to your gemfile and uncomment `gem 'rack-cors'` This will allow us to setup Cross Origin Resource Sharing (CORS) in our API.
+- Navigate to your gemfile and uncomment `gem 'rack-cors'` This will allow us to setup Cross Origin Resource Sharing (CORS) in our API.
 You can read more about CORS [here](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).